DaveMielke/NBP/b2g/ui/doc/navigation.rst

 * If text has been selected then the selected text is deleted.

+The Forward and Backward keys pan through the input area in the expected way, but won't leave it.
+The Forward key pans to the right, and, at the end of each line, wraps to the start of the next one.
+The Backward key pans to the left, and, at the start of each line, wraps to the end of the previous one.
+See `Leaving the Current Screen Element`_ for how to move to another screen element.

 The Directional Keys within an Input Area
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~